KKS Albanët

 Klubi Kulturor Sportiv Albanët is an Albanian football club based in Tirana.
 They compete in Kategoria e Dytë, the third tier of Albanian football, after having achieved promotion from Kategoria e Tretë.

 History

-In 2020, the club was formed as a youth sports club for the children of Tirana.
+In 2020, the club was reformed as a youth sports club for the children of Tirana.
 During the 2022–23 season, they established a senior team, competing in Kategoria e Tretë.
 In their first season, they placed first in their respective Group B, gaining promotion to Kategoria e Dytë.